atet/learn/capture/README.md

 [![.img/step04c.png](.img/step04c.png)](#nolink)

 * After you stop the recording, ShareX will take a few moments to process your animation and save it out as `*.gif` format
+   * NOTE: Only use GIFs for low resolution and short \<10 sec. clips, otherwise make an MP4 video in the next section for longer and more detailed clips

-* Watch my animated GIF recording of deleting the first screenshot we took (right-click on thumbnail):
+* Watch my animated GIF recording of deleting the screenshot we took earlier:

 [![.img/step04d.gif](.img/step04d.gif)](#nolink)